corki33/musiControlerHotkey/README.md

 Console interface - If you want.
 Game detection - The program could automatically enable Focus Mode when it detects a full-screen application (e.g. via psutil).

+DLC CONTENT:
+if you want the program to run automatically when the system starts, click win + r and type shell:startup, a folder will open, put the .py file there and you're done.
+You can restart the system to check if it works.
+Sometimes you have to wait 5/10 seconds, it depends on the disk, processor, etc.

 KEYBOARDOLOGY: (⬆⬆⬆⬆⬆CHECK UP NEW KEYS⬆⬆⬆⬆)